 As designers and architects, completing the project can often feel like the last step.
 But why do such incredible work and not share it with the world.
 From local magazines to large publications, there are plenty of opportunities to showcase your completed projects.
-We sat down with Tiffany Hayden, our Senior PR Executive, to discuss what strategies should be implemented when preparing to submit for media placements.
+We sat down with our PR Team, to discuss what strategies should be implemented when preparing to submit for media placements.

 Show Your Work